 Tampa Premises Liability FAQ

-Question 1: When do I have grounds for a premises liability claim?
+When do I have grounds for a premises liability lawsuit?

-You can file a premises liability claim when you suffer injuries in an accident on someone else’s property due to the negligence of the property owner or manager.
+You can file a premises liability lawsuit when you suffer injuries in an accident on someone else's property due to the negligence of the property owner or manager.

 To file the claim, your attorney will need to show: